ngrok/ngrok-docs/docs/guides/device-gateway/raspberry-pi.md

 ```

   **Note**: Replace the variables in the command line with the following:
-  - NGROK_PORT: The port number of the ngrok agent (i.e if the agent shows `tcp://1.tcp.ngrok.io:12345`, your port number is `12345`.
+  - NGROK_PORT: The port number of the ngrok agent (i.e. if the agent shows `tcp://1.tcp.ngrok.io:12345`, your port number is `12345`.
   - USER: A valid ssh login to access your remote device's operating system.
-  - NGROK_TCP_ADDRESS: The address of the ngrok agent (i.e if the agent shows `tcp://1.tcp.ngrok.io:12345`, your TCP address is `1.tcp.ngrok.io`.
+  - NGROK_TCP_ADDRESS: The address of the ngrok agent (i.e. if the agent shows `tcp://1.tcp.ngrok.io:12345`, your TCP address is `1.tcp.ngrok.io`.

 ## Step 3: Adding IP restrictions